realworldocaml/book/book/files-modules-and-programs/README.md

 Here, `of_int` and the infix operators are the ones from the `Int64` module.

-There's another, even more lightweight syntax for local `open`s, which is particularly useful for small expressions:
+The following shows off a more lightweight syntax which is particularly useful for small expressions.

 ```ocaml env=main
 # let average x y =